 - During the first two observational runs (O1 and O2) of Advanced LIGO and Virgo, GW candidates were shared rapidly to partner observatories - Going forward, GW candidates will be shared at increasing rates and decreasing latency - During O2, the False Alarm Rate (FAR) of shared triggers was set at 1/month.
-The future trigger rate will likely be higher than this. - Follow-up observatories can select GW triggers based on different parameters, given in Open Public Alerts starting from O3: arrival time, progenitor type, source distance, direction, significance (FAR) - For compact binary mergers, information on the possible disruption of a NS will be also given, pointing out likely electromagnetically (EM) bright sources - GW candidates can be identified with a latency of $\sim$ 1 min - During O1 and O2, a human data quality check introduced a ~30 min delay - Given the expected short duration of Very High Energy (VHE) emission, CTA will need to rely on the earliest available reconstruction - Later human data quality check may result in a retraction of the GW candidate
+The future trigger rate will likely be higher than this. - Follow-up observatories can select GW triggers based on different parameters, given in Open Public Alerts starting from O3: arrival time, source type, source distance, skymap, significance (FAR) - For compact binary mergers, information on possible NS and remnant matter is also given, pointing out likely electromagnetically (EM) bright sources - GW candidates can be identified with a latency of ~ 1 min - During O1 and O2, a human data quality check introduced a ~30 min delay - Given the expected short duration of Very High Energy (VHE) emission, CTA will need to rely on the earliest available reconstruction - Later human data quality check may result in a retraction of the GW candidate